Feb 23, 2024

 What is Non Binary Transmasc?

 So if being transmasculine doesn’t mean you are necessarily a trans man, does it mean you are non binary?
-Not necessarily, but it can!
+Not necessarily, but it can mean that.
 Some people identify as non binary transmasc.
-Again, the best way to think about this term is to conceptualize gender as a spectrum.
-On one side is ‘feminine’, and on the other side is ‘masculine.’
-Of course, what constitutes feminine and masculine is also up for debate, but we will leave that for another day!

-If you identify as nonbinary transmasc, that you are likely someone who was assigned female at birth, does not identify as either male or female, but like to present your gender identity at least partially on the masculine side of the spectrum.
-Often, non binary transmasc people find joy and personal alignment in the contrast of gender presentation: for instance, to wear make up while wearing very masculine style clothing.
-There are many different ways of presenting and inhabiting a non binary transmasc identity, and it is always personal to the individual exploring it.
+Often, non binary transmasc people find joy and personal alignment in the contrast of gender presentation.
+An example of this would be to wear make up while dressing in very masculine clothing.
+There are many different ways of presenting and inhabiting a non binary transmasc identity, and it is always up to the individual to express their gender in a way that feels accurate and good.

 How Do I Know if I Am Transmasc?